Monday, April 20, 2020

 12:30 PM - 2:00 PM | ACE Mega Session: Managing Today’s Claims while Planning for Tomorrow’s Technology

 Amazon, Google, severe weather, the sensor revolution, autonomous cars, the list of potential disruptors of the insurance industry is endless and everyone is guessing what will be the true disruptor.
 However, change is not just on the horizon for the insurance industry, it’s here now.
 Prioritizing which technologies or strategies to implement could be a daunting task due to the number of options, cost of products, or even figuring out what is appropriate for your organization.
-The comes the implementation stage, which is still, often failing at organizations.
-However, when the route of the problem is discovered it typically comes down to process and not the technology itself.
+Then comes the implementation stage, which is still, often failing at organizations.
+However, when the root of the problem is discovered it typically comes down to process and not the technology itself.
 How do you manage today’s issues while still educating yourself on industry advancements?
 This session will review best practices for selecting and implementing claims technology along with, what emerging technology you need to understand.

 After this presentation, attendees will be invited to join the conversation via guided networking roundtables on insurance technology.
 Please see the list below to select the roundtable you would like to join.